shenth222/MHA2MLA/README.md

 ## MHA2MLA Fine-Tuning with huggingface transformers

 > The research presented in our paper was conducted using [nanotron](https://github.com/huggingface/nanotron) framework.
 Since there are differences between `transformers` and `nanotron`, hyperparameter search might be necessary.
-For exact reproduction of the paper's results, we recommend using [nanotron](https://github.com/huggingface/nanotron) for fine tuneing which refer to [**README for nanotron**](./src/mha2mla_nt/README.md).
+For exact reproduction of the paper's results, we recommend using nanotron for fine tuneing which refer to [**Our README for MHA2MLA using nanotron**](./src/mha2mla_nt/README.md).

 First, prepare three configuration files:
 1. A general configuration file referencing [135M_4GPU.yaml](./configs_hf/rope/135M_4GPU.yaml)